 Code the App Yourself

-The second option is to code the app yourself.
-This is the most time-consuming choice, and for many businesses this option falls outside their skillset.
+The second option is to code the iPhone app yourself.
+This is the most time-consuming choice, and for many businesses, this option falls outside their skillset.

 Nonetheless, if you’re willing to put in the effort to learn how to code you’ll end up with a useful skill that will stay with you forever.

-To create an iPhone application from scratch you’ll need to learn Swift.
+To create an app for iOs devices from scratch, you’ll need to learn Swift language.
 This is the programming language used to design iPhone apps.